juev/awesome-stars/README.md

 ## Haskell

+- [hledger](https://github.com/simonmichael/hledger) - easy-to-use command-line/curses/web plaintext accounting tool; a modern and largely compatible Haskell rewrite of Ledger
+- [haskell-exercises](https://github.com/i-am-tom/haskell-exercises) - A little course to learn about some of the more obscure GHC extensions.
+- [haskell-exercises](https://github.com/vrom911/haskell-exercises) - A little course to learn about some of the more obscure GHC extensions.
 - [brittany](https://github.com/lspitzner/brittany) - haskell source code formatter
 - [cryptol](https://github.com/GaloisInc/cryptol) - Cryptol: The Language of Cryptography
 - [learn-haskell-blog-generator](https://github.com/soupi/learn-haskell-blog-generator) - Learning Haskell by building a simple static blog generator, one commit at a time.